christianklisch/servercheck/README.md

 * sshpassword = password for sshuser
 * sshdirectory = directory for execution of given command

 The command of the command-tag will be copied via ssh to the remote system and execute on it.
 The command result will be saved in the attribute 'lastResult'.
+Only Linux remote systems supported.

 #### View SQL